pavankumarindian/Jenkins-Terraform-EC2-S3-Infrastructure/README.md

 ## Getting Started

-    To start using this repository, follow these steps:
+    To start using this repository, follow these below steps:

    **Clone the Repository:**